This is a named option in the French Studies MFS.

 - Graduate School Application (online)

-Note: for the Professional French Masters Program, select “French MFS,” not “French MA.”
+Note: For this program, select “French Studies, MFS,” not “French MA.”

 Note: the CV you submit must be in English.
 You may also submit a French-language version, but this is not required. - Application fee (waived for current and former TAPIF participants)